- What exactly is good standing for purposes of studying abroad?

 - For Galway, will New England School of Law (NESL) wait for financial aid for the $500 tuition deposit after acceptance into the program?

-“A Letter of Good Standing will be issued only if a student has made satisfactory arrangements for settlement of his/her account and has a cumulative grade point average of at least 2.2 or better.
+“A Letter of Good Standing will be issued only if a student has made satisfactory arrangements for settlement of his/her account and is not considered at Academic Risk.
 No student may become a visiting student at another ABA-approved law school at any time such student is on Probation or under Special Academic Supervision.”
-In addition to the GPA requirement, South Texas College of Law Houston students must also have completed st least 30 semester hours at the end of the semester immediately preceding enrollment in the study abroad program.
+In addition to the academic status requirements, South Texas College of Law Houston students must also have completed at least 30 semester hours at the end of the semester immediately preceding enrollment in the study abroad program.

 You will need a current, valid passport to travel abroad.
 A visa or residence permit may be required for full semester programs when the duration is longer than three months.

 Visit the website https://travel.state.gov/passport_services.html for complete details on obtaining a passport.

 Unless your existing medical insurance policy covers you while overseas, you will need to purchase a separate policy to cover medical emergencies, including coverage for medical evacuation or repatriation expenses should it become necessary.
 Several companies offer this type of insurance and it is relatively inexpensive.
 Samples of brochures are available in Room 835.